All Episodes

 Really?

-Then how do you accomplish anything that way?
+How do you accomplish anything that way?

-How about how about this?
+How about this?

-How about five to one?
+How about 5 to 1?

 Would that have made more sense?

-I mean, you you put that historical fact and reality into the mix today, uh, the way wars and other such things are covered, and uh uh people can't believe it.
+I mean, you put that historical fact and reality into the mix today, the way wars and other such things are covered.

-It's why we didn't we we we stopped on the highway to hell, I think it was called because there was so much battlefield injured and uh Republican guard wounded, and we saw the pictures of it where we didn't see the 1.59 million Japanese deaths or the 92,000 American deaths in the Pacific Theater, but we see these because we've got pictures.
+And we saw the pictures of it where we didn't see the 1.59 million Japanese deaths or the 92,000 American deaths in the Pacific theater.

-No, it's terrible, it's terrible and politicians, oh my gosh, I can't survive this.
+Politicians, oh my gosh, I can't survive this.

-Why we can't go in and wipe out these poor people.
+Why we can't go in and wipe out these poor people?

-And and now uh trying to fight this war in Iraq.
+And now, trying to fight this war in Iraq, I mean, it's become literally absurd.

 And we're treating it as a neighborhood kerfuffle.

-You know, this is this is what blue shock.
+You know, this is what blue shock.

 You ever had a blue shock slurpee?

-But it you like Mountain Dew?
+But you like Mountain Dew?

-Well, it's you know, Mountain Dew is loaded with caffeine in there, which means caffeine is great for cirrhosis of the liver, they said the other day.
+Well, it's, you know, Mountain Dew is loaded with caffeine in there, which means caffeine is great for cirrhosis of the liver, they said the other day.

-If you drink a lot of coffee while you consume your adult beverages, might cancel out the cirrhosis of the liver.
+If you drink a lot of coffee while you consume your adult beverages, it might cancel out the cirrhosis of the liver.

-They'll change that in two years, say, nope, sorry, we were wrong about it.
+Say, nope, sorry, we were wrong about it.

-War is it it is serious.
+War is it is serious.

 We're not allowed to look at it that way.